 The sugar that bananas contain makes tryptophan much more accessible for the brain.

-We should also bear in mind the quantities of potassium and magnesium that are found in abundance in this fruit.
-These minerals relax the muscles and make us feel sleepy.
+In addition, the quantities of potassium and magnesium that are found in abundance in this fruit.
+These minerals relax the muscles and make you feel sleepy.

 Walnuts and sleepiness